 So of course, the question is whether the adjustment was effective - take a look for yourself:

 Yes!
 I was somewhat amazed at how well this relatively simple adjustment works (Rsq=.9945!), to the point that I'm wondering if I've modeled some other behavior that I'm unaware of.
 But in any case, it's very effective.
 I've tested this against a few different sets of auction values (note, *real* auction values, not projections) and it works great.

-As I mentioned, this feature was added as of today's version of the Big Board.
-The Pre-inflation factor in the Settings page allows you to set the value of 'n' from the Adjustment equation shown above.
-For now I would describe it as an experimental feature, but I like it.
+You can apply this factor yourself, or do it in the Big Board.
+The Pre-inflation factor in the Big Board allows you to set the value of 'n' from the Adjustment equation shown above.
 If you test it out and find it works, or doesn't work, let me know what you discover either way.
 Happy auction drafting, all!